strvcom/frontend/project-guidelines/introduction.md

 # INTRODUCTION

-Frontend development includes more and more responsibilities for its developers.
+Frontend development consistently presents developers with more and more responsibilities.
 There are almost unlimited sources of knowledge online.
-Yet none of them reflects the current status quo we believe in.
-From the high-level perspective there are three main aspects that matter:
+Yet none of them reflect the status quo we currently believe in.

+From a high-level perspective, there are three main aspects that matter to us:

-* The Project Setup
+- The Project Setup
-* Effective and Consistent Workflow
+- Effective and Consistent Workflow
-* The Quality Output
+- The Quality Output

-All three of them work nicely together and almost can’t live one without another.
-Thus we decided to make them as main chapters and focus on smaller areas in each chapter.
-Some information could be repetitive or just crossed-referenced with each other.
+All three of the aspects work well together and practically can’t live without one-another.
+Thus we’ve decided to make them into main chapters, which allows us to divide up the focus on smaller areas.
+Occasional information might be repetitive or crossed-referenced.

 Please note that our knowledge is highly opinionated.
-For frontend development, we use almost exclusively React.
+For Frontend Development, we almost exclusively use React.
 And as the main Code Versioning System, we use GitHub.
-There are numerous great alternatives.
-But this kind of information is more suitable for another document.
+There are numerous alternatives, all great.
+But there are many reasons why we’ve chosen Reach and GitHub, and getting into those reasons is suitable for another document.

-To each chapter, we tried to put some benefits and cons using or not using each measurement.
+In each chapter, we try to include a few benefits and cons that come with using or not using each measurement.
 Ultimately, this document should serve many purposes: learning and teaching, helping in the presales process or preparing a refactoring plan for our clients.